OCA/product-attribute/product_supplierinfo_import/readme/USAGE.md

    days.
 4. Click on import and view.

-I a template for that file is configured, it will match the headers with the column values and create or update the vendor pricelists accordingly.
+If a template for that file is configured, it will match the headers with the column values and create or update the vendor pricelists accordingly.